Which Passive Windows Choose? A Guide to the Best Solutions

 Passive windows started in Europe

-The Passive House standard was developed by the Passive House Institute in Germany, which is why European windows are now leading products worldwide, offering excellent energy efficiency that meets the strictest German requirements.
+The Passive House standard was developed by the Passive House Institute in Germany, which is why European passive windows are now leading products worldwide, offering excellent energy efficiency that meets the strictest German requirements.

 German institute as a passive window global leader

-Passive windows are crucial for buildings certified by the Passive House Institute from Germany and the Passive House Institute in the U.S.
+Passive windows are crucial for buildings certified by the Passive House Institute from Germany and the Passive House Institute in the U.S. (PHIUS).

-You must know that European passive standards are even stricter than American ones.
 That’s why, if some windows get certified in Germany, you can be sure they will also pass in the U.S.

-U-Factor and passive specifications
+U-Factor and passive window specifications

 When choosing windows for a Passive House in the Northeastern U.S., the key metric is the U-Factor of the whole window which measures how much heat a window lets escape.
 To meet Passive House standards in these colder climates, the overall U Value of the window should be less than 0.15.